 - Targets by market.
 Take your broad topic article (ex.
 ‘How to Eat Right in 2020’) and easily tweak it for specific target markets (ex.
 ‘How Busy Moms Can Eat Right in 2020′ or ‘Finally Eat Right in 2020 for Junk Food Lovers’).

-- Redeem less successful content.
+- Redeems less successful content.
 Don’t write off old content as a wasted effort.
 Fix it up, reimagine it, and get it working for you again!

 - Increases conversion rates.
 This ties back to the KLT factor and Rule of 7.
 Deeper messaging, more exposure, more touchpoints = more conversions.